Harpyxe/Discord-list-bot/README.md

 The Bot can either be used with the Prefix "!" or with the Discord "/" commands.

-Furthermore the bot can support a quot system.
+Furthermore the bot supports a quote system.
+>quotes.json

 The Bot now scrapes https://special.goodsmile.info/popupparade/en/ for new releases and sends them via a specific channel.